wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-glossary.rst

     Measurement
         Measurements are :term:`outputs <output>` that are measured from a :term:`plant`, or physical system, using sensors.

+    Model
+        A mathematical representation of a physical :term:`system`.

     Plant
         The system or collection of actuators being controlled.